GoogleCloudPlatform/policyscanner/README.md

      * Cloud Storage
-  4. Add the "Compute Engine default service account" (<YOUR_PROJECT_ID>-compute@developer.gserviceaccount.com) to the [Organization-level IAM settings](https://console.cloud.google.com/iam-admin/iam/organization?organizationId=YOURORGID) and give it the "Browser" role.
+  4. Add the "Compute Engine default service account" (<YOUR_PROJECT_ID>-compute@developer.gserviceaccount.com) to the Organization-level IAM settings and give it the "Browser" role.

-2. Check your policies into GCS.
+2. Check your policies into Google Cloud Storage (GCS).
-  1. Create a bucket in Google Cloud Storage (or use an existing one).
+  1. Create a bucket in GCS (or use an existing one).
      This is where your known-good policies will reside.
-  2. Create a folder with the same name as your organization's ID in the bucket that you just created.
+  2. Create a folder with the same name as your organization in the bucket that you just created.
-  3. For every project in the organization whose policy you wish to check in, create a folder with the same name as the project ID of the project.
+  3. For every project in the organization whose policy you wish to check in, create a folder with the same name as the project.
   4. Inside every project folder that you created, create a file named "POLICY" (has to be all uppercase) which contains a list of bindings that define that policy in JSON form.
-     Make sure that the type of this file is set to "text/plain" in Google Cloud Storage.
+     Make sure that the type of this file is set to "text/plain" in GCS.
 A sample policy file has been provided in resources/examples/policies.
      The standard url for a project's policy would be `gs://bucket-name/org-id/project-id/POLICY`.